robert-altmiller/odcs_data_contracts/README.md

 ## How do I run steps 1-5 above using Databricks workflows?

 If you desire to run 'step 1' above in a 'create_data_contract' Databricks workflow, and 'steps 2-5' in a 'deploy_data_contract' Databricks workflow we have built automation using Databricks Asset Bundles (DABs) + Github / Gitlab CICD pipelines to automate the deployment and creation of data product data contracts across environments (e.g. development, test, and production).
+Continue reading to learn more about the data contract DABs + CICD integration.

 ## Automation with Databricks Asset Bundles (DABS) and CICD Overview